Wayland Additive

 Series B in 2023

-OSSTEC specializes in advanced technology for orthopedic applications, focusing on the development of metal 3D printed bone healing implants.
-These innovative implants are designed to mimic the natural structure of bone, addressing the high failure rates associated with traditional orthopedic solutions.
-By stimulating long-term bone growth, OSSTEC's products aim to improve the quality of life for patients suffering from conditions such as osteoarthritis, enabling them to remain active and pain-free.
-The company's commitment to enhancing bone healing technology positions it as a key player in the orthopedic market.
+OSSTEC is a company specializing in advanced technology for the operating room, focusing on metal 3D printed bone healing implants.
+These orthopedic implants are designed to mimic the natural structure of bone, effectively addressing high failure rates associated with conventional implants.
+By promoting long-term bone growth, OSSTEC's innovative solutions aim to improve the quality of life for patients suffering from osteoarthritis, enabling them to remain healthy, active, and pain-free.

 Wayland Additive